 Placement tests in the Department of World Languages and Literatures at Western Michigan University are used to determine the appropriate course for your level.
 Choose the option that best matches your language skill.

-When the online placement test is complete, an overall score and the corresponding WMU course in which to register will be given.
+- When the online placement test is complete, an overall score and the corresponding WMU course in which to register for will be given.
 For example, a score of 234 on the French test might indicate a placement of 2000, meaning Intermediate French I (FREN 2000).
-It can take up to 24 hours for the system to update the score and allow you to register for the approved course.
+You are given access to register for the course you placed into, however, it can take up to 24 hours for the system to update the score and allow you to enroll in that approved course.

 If you have any questions regarding your level of placement, contact the department.

 Contact the advisor of the language you wish to study or the department to arrange your placement test.

 Placement in a 2010-level class or above can result in retroactive credits if the student completes the next class in the sequence with a grade of C or better.
 Please see the department's retroactive credit policy.